Hansdlastreet/Boost-your-GPT-s-Reach/README.md

-# GPTsPedia.io
+### GPTsPedia.io

-Add your GPTs and apply to be the GPT OF THE WEEK!
+# Add your GPTs and apply to be the GPT OF THE WEEK!

-each week the gpts with the most votes will be honoured
+# Each week the gpts with the most votes will be honoured!

-This opportunity is completely free and unlimited.
+# This opportunity is completely free and unlimited.
 Millions of GPTs will soon be created, and getting a head start is crucial.

 Site : https://gptspedia.io